-Traditionally, it was cut from a whole side of pig, with the leg still attached, that was intended for processing bacon.
+Traditionally, it was cut from a whole side of pig, with the leg still attached, which was intended for processing into bacon.
 The whole side was cured with a mild cure.

 It differs from North American brine-cured ham in that North American brine-cured hams are cured on their own, and therefore tend to be saltier.
 The Gammon is cured with brine, cured in brine, or brine-injected, while it is still attached to a side of pork, and it ends up less salty.

 It may be smoked or unsmoked, depending on whether the side of pork was intended for smoked or unsmoked bacon.